wp-plugins/rf-twitterpost/readme.txt

 == Description ==

 With Twitter Post every author of your blog can have their own Twitter information stored under the User's section.
-Whenever they post to your blog it will automatically tweet a message to the admin twitter accoutn as well as their own twitter account.
-The admin can also choose to send a tweet to all authors twitter accounts whenever anyone publishes a post.
+Whenever they post to your blog it will automatically tweet a message to the admin twitter account as well as their own twitter account.
+The admin can also choose to send a tweet to all available twitter accounts whenever anyone publishes a post.

 With Twitter Post you can...
 choose which categories are included or excluded